How to get organized when you do not have much time to sew?

 My advice

-I give you a concrete goal example: Having sewn the sweatshirt of pattern XY for my daughter so she can wear it at the start of the school year in September 2022.
+I’ll give you a concrete goal example: Having sewn the sweatshirt from model XY for my daughter so she can wear it for the start of school in September 2022.

 What not to do: I sew a garment for my daughter, or I would like to sew a garment for my daughter... that will never happen...